quickwit-oss/quickwit/docs/reference/updating-mapper.md

 ## Reversibility

-Quickwit doesn't store old doc mappings, it can't revert an update all by itself.
-However it also does not modify existing data when receiving a new doc mapping.
-If you realize you updated the mapping in a way that's very wrong, you can re-update using the previous mapping.
-Documents indexed while the mapping was wrong will be impacted, but any document that was commited before the change will be back to its original state.
+Quickwit does not modify existing data when receiving a new doc mapping.
+If you realize that you updated the mapping in a wrong way, you can re-update your index using the previous mapping.
+Documents indexed while the mapping was wrong will be impacted, but any document that was committed before the change will be queryable as if nothing happened.

 ## Type update reference